 In 2018, Professors Charlotte Mattax Moersch and Dana Robinson from the UIUC School of Music inaugurate a new series, “Saturdays with Sebastian.”
 In monthly concerts over the next two years, they will perform the complete keyboard and chamber works of Johann Sebastian Bach.

 Mattax inaugurated the series in the spring of 2018 with concerts at the Krannert Art Museum.
-In March concert featured Mattax Moersch performing the Goldberg Variations.
+In March a concert featured Mattax Moersch performing the Goldberg Variations.

 For more information on upcoming Saturdays with Sebastian events, please visit our Upcoming Events & Tickets page.